 - 2.1 Parent local governors shall be elected by parents of registered pupils at the School.
-He or she must be a parent of, or have parental responsibility for, a student at the School at the time when he or she is elected and not be being paid to work at the school for more than 500 hours in any twelve consecutive months. - 2.2 The Directors shall make all necessary arrangements for, and determine all other matters relating to, an election of parent local governors.
-The Directors may delegate the running of the election to the LGB. - 2.3 Where a vacancy for a parent local governor is required to be filled by election, the Directors shall take such steps as are reasonably practical to ensure that every person who is known to them to be a parent of a registered pupil at the School is informed of the vacancy and that it is required to be filled by election, informed that he/she is entitled to stand as a candidate and vote at the election, and is given an opportunity to do so. - Any election of persons who are to be the parent local governors which is contested shall be held by secret ballot.
-The arrangements made for the election of the parent local governors shall provide for every person who is entitled to vote in the election to have an opportunity to do so by post or, if he/she prefers, by having his/her ballot paper returned to the School by a registered pupil at the School. - 2.5 Where the number of parents standing for election is less than the number of vacancies, the Directors may appoint a person who is the parent of a registered pupil at the School or, where it is not reasonably practical to do so, a person who is the parent of a registered pupil of another School run by the Trust.
+They must be a parent of, or have parental responsibility for, a student at the School at the time when they are elected and not be being paid to work at the school for more than 500 hours in any twelve consecutive months. - 2.2 The Directors shall make all necessary arrangements for, and determine all other matters relating to, an election of parent local governors.
+The Directors may delegate the running of the election to the LGB. - 2.3 Where a vacancy for a parent local governor is required to be filled by election, the Directors shall take such steps as are reasonably practical to ensure that every person who is known to them to be a parent of a registered pupil at the School is informed of the vacancy and that it is required to be filled by election, informed that they are entitled to stand as a candidate and vote at the election, and are given an opportunity to do so. - 2.4 Any election of persons who are to be the parent local governors which is contested shall be held by secret ballot.
+The arrangements made for the election of the parent local governors shall provide for every person who is entitled to vote in the election to have an opportunity to do so by post or, if they prefer, by having their ballot paper returned to the School by a registered pupil at the School. - 2.5 Where the number of parents standing for election is less than the number of vacancies, the Directors may appoint a person who is the parent of a registered pupil at the School or, where it is not reasonably practical to do so, a person who is the parent of a registered pupil of another School run by the Trust.